liangjiandeng/DLPan-Toolbox/README.md

 # DLPan-Toolbox

-* This is a deep learning (DL) toolbox for pansharpening, which can be used for your training anda testing, and easily get the comparison of traditional and DL methdos.
+* This is a deep learning (DL) toolbox for pansharpening, which can be used for your training and testing, and easily get the comparison of traditional and DL methdos.

 * You may find the relate [[paper]](https://liangjiandeng.github.io/) (see the following referenc [1]) which will be published in IEEE Geoscience and Remote Sensing Magazine, 2022.